blosavio/fastester/README.md

 &nbsp;         (fn [n] (doall (zap str/upper-case (abc-cycle-of-length-n n)))) &nbsp;         [10 100 1000 10000 10000])</code></pre>
       <p>
         So what happens when we evaluate a <code>defbench</code> expression?
-It binds the benchmark name to a hashmap of group, function expression, arguments, and some metadata.
+It binds the benchmark name to a hashmap of group, function &nbsp;expression, arguments, and some metadata.
 Soon, in the <a href="#run-benchmarks">run benchmarks</a> step, Fastester will rip through the benchmark names declared in the options &nbsp;hashmap key <code>:benchmarks</code> and run a Criterium benchmark for every name.
       </p>
       <p>
-        Once we evaluate the two <code>defbench</code> expressions, the namespace contains two benchmark defintions that will &nbsp;demonstrate
+        Once we evaluate the two <code>defbench</code> expressions, the namespace contains two benchmark definitions that will &nbsp;demonstrate
         <code>zap</code>&apos;s performance: one incrementing sequences of integers, named <code>zap-inc</code>, and one upper-casing sequences of strings,
         named <code>zap-uc</code>.
       </p>